St. Paul's High School, Hyderabad

-St. Paul's High School is a private, co-educational school It was established in 1954.
-It is a missionary educational institution based in Hyderabad, India.
-It has classes from lower kindergarten to 10th-grade level.
+St. Paul's High School is a private, co-educational school established in 1954.
+It is a missionary educational institution based in Hyderabad, India and has classes from lower kindergarten to the 10th-grade level.

 History

-In 1954, All Saints High School, Hyderabad celebrated the 100th anniversary of the school's founding.
-Rev. Bro.
-John of God, the rector of the school, decided to start a new school.
-A building was purchased at King Koti Road, Hyderabad to accommodate the new St. Paul's High School, named after Bro.
-John of God's favourite saint.
+The history of St. Paul's High School began in year 1954, coinciding with the centenary celebrations of All Saints High School, Hyderabad.
+It was during this celebratory period that Rev. Bro.
+John of God, the rector at the time, envisioned the creation of a new educational institution.
+With the acquisition of a building on King Koti Road in Hyderabad, the foundation for St. Paul's High School was laid.
+Named in tribute to Bro.
+John of God's most revered saint, St. Paul's High School embarked on its educational journey, marking a significant chapter in the history of schooling in the region.

 SPHS was lauded as the best school in the twin cities and one of the ten best schools in India according to a survey conducted by Outlook magazine (2001 - 2002 & 2002 - 2003) consecutively.
 The school has also been ranked consistently among the ten best schools in India.
 The school was rated as the country's second best school for excellence in computer education by the Government of India and the award was received by Rev. Bro.
 Franky Noronha from then president Dr. A.P.J.
 Abdul Kalam in an official ceremony.
-Alumni include V. V. S. Laxman, Arshad Ayub, Speaker of the Telangana Legislative Assembly, Suresh Reddy, Mithin Aachi, Dr. Mohd.
+Alumni include, Arshad Ayub, Speaker of the Telangana Legislative Assembly, Suresh Reddy, Mithin Aachi, Dr. Mohd.
 Faheemuddin, Pullela Gopichand Arvind Chenji, former Governor of Andhra Pradesh and Telangana E.S.L.
 Narasimhan and Nandamuri Balakrishna.